Cabello History, Family Crest & Coats of Arms

 Contemporary Notables of the name Cabello (post 1700) +

-- Rufino L. Cabello, American Democrat politician, Candidate in primary for Texas State House of Representatives 43rd District, 1992
+- Rufino L. Cabello, American Democratic Party politician, Candidate in primary for Texas State House of Representatives 43rd District, 1992

-- Aida Cabello, American Democrat politician, Presidential Elector for New Jersey, 1992
+- Aida Cabello, American Democratic Party politician, Presidential Elector for New Jersey, 1992

 - Alba Maria Cabello (b.
 1986), Spanish Olympic synchronized swimmer